Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 ### 4. Filter Tasks - MEDIUM

-**Description**: Users can filter tasks by completion status
+**Description**: Users can filter tasks by status

 **Acceptance Criteria**: